Last revised: 9 June 2018

 1. If you haven’t done so already you will need to download and install the WinUAE emulator.
 At the time of writing I’m using version 3.2.2, but it’s usually worth installing the latest version.

 2. Kickstart ROM 3.1 rev 40.60 and CD32 Extended ROM rev 40.60.
-As with all Amiga ROMs, these are still under copyright but can be obtained legally through purchasing the plus (or premium) edition of Amiga Forever from Cloanto.
+As with all Amiga ROMs, these are still under copyright but can be obtained legally through purchasing the plus (or premium) edition of Cloanto’s Amiga Forever.
 If you already have Amiga Forever installed, WinUAE should automatically detect the available kickstart ROMs that come with the package.
 Otherwise you will need to direct it to where you have them stored – this is done under System ROMs: in the Paths tab.

 3. A CD32 game!
-WinUAE can use both actual CDs as well as disk images.
+WinUAE can use both actual CDs (originals or copies) and disk images.
 If using an image, you will need a cue file for games that use CD audio tracks.
 WinUAE can also use cue + img + mp3/wav.
-All 178 CD32 games can be downloaded legally and for free from Emuparadise CD32 section.
-For this guide I will be using The Chaos Engine, which in my opinion is the definitive version of the game thanks to its AGA graphics, CD-quality music and atmospheric background sounds (I prefer it over the Steam re-release) – download it here and extract the files to a folder of your choice.
+All 178 CD32 games can be downloaded for free from EmuParadise CD32 section.
+For this guide I will be using The Chaos Engine, which in my opinion is the definitive version of the game thanks to its AGA graphics, CD-quality music and atmospheric background sounds (I much prefer it over the Steam re-release) – download it here and extract the files to a folder of your choice.

-The easiest way to get started is to use the CD32 template from the Quickstart tab.
+The easiest way to get started is to use the CD32 preset from the Quickstart tab.
 This will generate a basic CD32 configuration and should choose the correct ROMs automatically.
 You can then tweak the options to your needs/tastes and then save the configuration for future use.
 Be sure to untick the NTSC option, otherwise you’ll end up staring at a black screen when you boot up because most CD32 games are in PAL format.